Pulp Engine Document Rendering

 # Upload via api1 (force the hit by talking to the LB with a sticky cookie, or

-# directly to the container port if exposed)
+# directly to the container port if exposed).

 curl -X POST http://localhost:3000/assets \